Experimental study of the distributions of off-diagonal scattering-matrix elements of quantum graphs with symplectic symmetry: Abstract

 \section{Abstract}

 We report on experimental studies of the distribution of the off-diagonal elements of the scattering ($S$) matrix of open microwave networks with symplectic symmetry and a chaotic wave dynamics.
 These consist of two geometrically identical subgraphs with unitary symmetry described by complex conjugate Hamiltonians, that are coupled by a pair of bonds.
-The results are compared to random-matrix theory (RMT) predictions obtained on the basis of the Heidelberg approach for the $S$ matrix of open quantum-chaotic systems.
-We demonstrate that deviations from RMT predictions observed in the distributions may be attributed to the fact that the subgraphs are not fully connected.
+The results are compared to random-matrix theory (RMT) predictions obtained on the basis of the Heidelberg approach for the $S$ matrix of open quantum-chaotic systems, employing random matrices from the Gaussian symplectic ensemble.
+We demonstrate that deviations observed in the distributions of the off-diagonal $S$-matrix elements may be attributed to the fact that the subgraphs are not fully connected, and propose a RMT model, which takes this into account and indeed confirms the experimental results.